 Antrim County owns two dams: the Elk Rapids Hydroelectric Dam and the Bellaire Dam.
 The County is also obligated by court order to maintain the water levels on the two lakes formed by the dams: Elk Lake and Intermediate Lake.
 The County Board of Commissioners assigned the task of operating the dams and maintaining the water levels to the Operator of Dams.
-The Dams Department is overseen by the Buildings, Lands & Infrastructure Committee of the County Board of Commissioners.

 The Operator of Dams operates the Bellaire Dam himself.
 (The Bellaire Dam is located in Richardi Park, near the swimming beach and picnic area.)
 The dam consists of an earthen berm with 5 electrically powered gates set into a concrete structure.
 The gates must be operated on site to increase and decrease the flow of water from Intermediate Lake in order to maintain the court ordered lake level.
 The level is measured by a gauge located near Central Lake.

 The Elk Rapids Hydroelectric Dam is operated under contract by Elk Rapids Hydroelectric LLC (ERH).
 This dam maintains the court ordered level for Elk Lake.
 The Operator of Dams acts as supervisor of the contract and as County liaison with ERH.
 Since the facility is County property, the Operator of Dams is also responsible for community relations, periodic maintenance, and regulatory responsibilities of the Elk Rapids Dam building and the equipment.